nuthanc/Angular-ReactiveForms/README.md

 * We are gonna bind this FormGroup to the form in the template
 * Form model defines the set of FormGroups and FormControls that match up with the HTML Form and Input elements
 * Data model is what we are gonna send or receive from Backend

+### Binding to the Template

+* Check my changes in demo-start-v12 customer Component
+* After creating the root FormGroup in the Component, bind it to the form with formGroup directive
+  * For binding use property binding(i.e [])
+* For tracking the input elements, use formControlName directive and the control name(as string)
+* Accessing the Form Model Properties(For Styling, Display of Validation Error messages and other purposes)
+  * Navigating through Form Model hierarchy
+    * customerForm.controls.firstName.valid
+  * Using FormGroup's get method
+    * customerForm.get('firstName').valid
+  * Separate property in the Component class
+    * firstName = new FormControl();
+    * this.customerForm = new FormGroup({firstName: this.firstName}, ...)
+    * Then directly access firstName in the template
+* Delete ngModel directive, name attribute, template reference variable
+* Use formGroup and formControlName directives
+* Replace template reference variable with customerForm.get('X')

+### Using setValue and patchValue

+* setValue: For setting the value for all the Form Controls
+  * We get an Error if we don't provide for all the Form Controls
+* patchValue: For setting the value for a subset of Form Controls